Powerlearnproject/se-day1-assignment-Okwu-chi/README.md

 Compare and contrast the Waterfall and Agile methodologies.
 Provide examples of scenarios where each would be appropriate.

+    Waterfall Methodology- is a linear and sequential approach where each phase of the project is completed before moving on to the next stage.
+It is widely used in industries where requirements are static and changes are expensive or time-consuming to implement.
+    Agile Methodology- is repititve and flexible that allows for continuous improvement and adaptation throughout the project lifecycle.
+It is suited for projects with evolving requirements, allowing for continuous improvement and faster delivery.

 Describe the roles and responsibilities of a Software Developer, a Quality Assurance Engineer, and a Project Manager in a software engineering team.

+    Software Developer- is a person who use codes together with other skills to create software applications that solve people's problems.
+    Quality Assurance Engineer- is a professional who tests softwares to ensure that they meet appropriate quality standards.
+    Project Manager-

 Discuss the importance of Integrated Development Environments (IDEs) and Version Control Systems (VCS) in the software development process.
 Give examples of each.